scala/improvement-proposals/content/dedented-string-literals.md

-Although in theory the delimiter between `"` and `\n` could contain any characters except `"` and `\n` while remaining unambiguous, in practice we will likely want to limit it to to avoid unnecessary flexibility in the syntax. `---` seems like a reasonable choice, but other syntaxes are possible.
+Although in theory the delimiter between `"` and `\n` could contain any characters except `"` and `\n` while remaining unambiguous, in practice we will likely want to limit it to to avoid unnecessary flexibility in the syntax. `---` seems like a reasonable choice, inspired by the widespread use of `---` as a vertical document separator (YAML, Markdown, Asciidoc, Pandoc), but other syntaxes are possible.

 If we want to stick with `"` for strings, this _Single-Quote with Header_ syntax seems like a good compromise that provides a `"`-based syntax while avoiding all the pitfalls